Exit number: New Zealand

 There is no exit zero.
 If there is an exit within 1.499 km of the origin, Exit 1 is used.
 Exit 2 would be between 1.500 and 2.499 km of the origin.
 Subsequent 'exit zones' are at 1 km intervals.
 Letter suffixes are added at multi-exit interchanges, or where two or more exits exist within the same exit zone.
 For example, State Highway 1 (Southern Motorway) has an Exit 429A (Symonds St), Exit 429B (Wellesley St) and Exit 429C (Port).
 Instead of replacing existing ramp and link signs, the exit numbers were added as supplementary information.
 Thus drivers can navigate either by exit number or name.
 Exit numbers are only used for exits that may be used by all vehicle types.
 Bus- or emergency vehicle-only exits would not be numbered.

 Exit numbers are not used outside the Auckland region.

+There is a proposed exit number system for Wellington.